 Set your heart on the Lord, your refuge and shelter in every trouble.
 (Psalm 46:1-11)

 Cast, throw, fling your burdens on the Lord.
 Do not hold onto them yourself.
 God is able to take them and desires to carry your troubles for you.
 (Psalm 55:22)

-What do know more about the NKJV, Spirit-Filled Life Bible?
+Want to know more about the Spirit-Filled Life Bible?
 Check out this video.